Case Law Grounding: Using Precedents to Align Decision-Making for Humans and AI: Introduction

 \section{Introduction}

 Many technological systems today are entangled in \textit{social} decision-making situations.
 Online spaces for inter-personal communication, like social media platforms, need to contend with decisions around how to moderate content in a way that maintains a healthy community~\cite{gongane2022detection}.
-General purpose AI assistants, like LLM-backed chatbots, also need to contend with decisions around how to generate answers in a way that users find appropriate~\cite{ji2023ai,shen2023large,gabriel2020artificial}.
+General purpose AI assistants, like LLM-backed chatbots, also need to implicitly make decisions around how to generate answers that users find appropriate~\cite{ji2023ai,shen2023large,gabriel2020artificial}.
 The scale of these systems means that getting the decisions wrong can have major negative consequences for people~\cite{haimson2021disproportionate,Weidinger2021EthicalAS}.

-Unlike systems that work with more objective determinations, decisions around social concepts are especially hard because: (1) between groups or communities, there often isn't a shared consensus around what is ``correct'', and (2) within a group or community, norms and expectations are often implied and not formalized.
-This makes it hard to make \textit{consistently good} decisions \textit{at scale}---groups and communities either make efforts to ensure decision quality through highly involved procedures (e.g., deliberation~\cite{im2018deliberation,small2021polis}, digital juries~\cite{fan2020digital}, expert panels~\cite{klonick2020facebook}), or they might trade off some decision quality for scale (e.g., building classifiers and auto-moderation~\cite{Jhaver2019HumanMachineCF,wulczyn2017ex}, outsourcing to paid crowd workers~\cite{satariano2021silent}).
+Unlike systems that work with more objective determinations, decisions around social concepts are especially hard because: (1) decision criteria can vary across different groups and tasks; and (2) it can be difficult (or even impossible) to formalize these criteria accurately.
+Efforts to produce high-quality decisions often involve significant effort, making use of deliberation~\cite{im2018deliberation,small2021polis}, juries of community members~\cite{fan2020digital}, and even expert panels~\cite{klonick2020facebook}.
+Scale also creates additional challenges, ultimately leading to the need for automated tools~\cite{Jhaver2019HumanMachineCF,wulczyn2017ex} or paid crowd workers~\cite{satariano2021silent} to make final decisions, both of which have introduced inconsistencies and errors.